I-130 Timeline For Unmarried Son Or Daughter Under Age 21

 After 11 months waiting, her daughter calls and tells her that she has gotten married to a man she loves.
 Marcy doesn’t know how this will affect her daughters case but hopes that she will be approved for her visa soon.

-Her daughter will now need to wait years longer now that she is married.
+Her daughter’s I-130 petition will be revoked now that she has gotten married.
 It’s best to have your child wait until she secures the green card before marrying anyone.

 Case Example 2: Stepchild of U.S. Citizen No longer Immediate Relative